 The current foreign currency exchange allows free possession and conversion of foreign currency into local currency (the "Colon") and vice versa.
-The exchange rate is managed by a floating system of bands (setting a maximum and minimum rates) in which the Central Bank of Costa Rica intervenes in the market to maintain monetary stability.
+However, currency exchange transactions are only permitted through banks and other authorized entities.
+Also, an organized currency exchange operates in the country administered by the Central Bank (MONEX)..

 U.S. dollars are widely available and are also an accepted currency in the country in almost every place.
-It is also possible to buy U.S. Dollars at a broad variety of financial institutions, as there are no practical or legal restrictions for payments from Costa Rican entities destined to foreign counterparties.
+It is also possible to buy U.S. dollars at a broad variety of financial institutions, as there are no practical or legal restrictions for payments from Costa Rican entities destined to foreign counterparties.

 According to our income tax rules, payments remitted abroad to individuals or corporations from a Costa Rican source, constitute taxable income subject to applicable withholding taxes.
-The withholding rate varies from 5% to 25%, depending on the nature of the payment being remitted.
+The withholding rate varies from 5% to 30%, depending on the nature of the payment remitted.